yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

 } | null
 ```

-When the method returns an object, it allows you to handle your application's payment flows that require custom redirect handling.
+When the method returns an object, you can handle your application's payment flows that require custom redirect handling.
 When it returns null, no additional merchant-side action is needed.

 > 📘 Demo App
 >